cweyandt/orb/README.md

 WiFi data collection is performed using the [COUNT](https://github.com/LBNL-ETA/COUNT) software developed by Lawrence Berkeley National Laboratory's [Environmental Technologies Area](https://eta.lbl.gov/) researchers.
 Data is collected every 5 minutes via SNMP queries to wireless access points, anonymized, and stored in a database for further analysis.

-### Motivation and acknowledgements
+### Motivation
 This software was developed to provide an intuitive means for analyzing the operating schedules of building HVAC systems.
 Most HVAC systems operate on pre-determined time-of-day schedules, and many of these schedules remain unchanged for years.
 The COVID-19 pandemic has dramatically changed occupancy patterns in buildings as attempts at reducing occupant density lead to increased telework and modified shift schedules.
+Facility operators are increasing air exchange rates and lengthening operating schedules to accommodate public health concerns, often resulting in higher energy consumption for buildings with fewer occupants.
+Many HVAC systems lack the ability to sense whether a building is occupied or vacant, so a tool that can provide this information utilizing existing data sources is quite attractive for energy management purposes.

+###Acknowledgements
+ORB Team - Ryan, Clayton, Laura, Chris
+SBL - John & Raph
+COUNT - Marco, Anand, Marina, Cally
+LBL IT - Privacy analysis and implementation support
+Alan (UCD)/ Marco (LBL) - BENEFIT Proposal
+Bruce Nordman - initial concept
+Zhe Wang / David Blum - CERC MPC
+Fantom Factory - Emma, Temp License for afHttpClientExt